mosleyit/Roo-Code/cline_docs/settings.md

         }
         ```

-3. Add the setting to ClineProvider.ts:
+3. Update the SettingsCommandHandler:

-    - Add the setting name to the GlobalStateKey type union
-    - Add the setting to the Promise.all array in getState
-    - Add the setting to the return value in getState with a default value
-    - Add the setting to the destructured variables in getStateToPostToWebview
-    - Add the setting to the return value in getStateToPostToWebview
-    - Add a case in setWebviewMessageListener to handle the setting's message type
+    - Add a case in the execute method to handle the setting's message type
     - Example:
         ```typescript
         case "preferredLanguage":
-          await this.updateGlobalState("preferredLanguage", message.text)
+          await provider.settingsManager.updateGlobalState("preferredLanguage", message.text)
-          await this.postStateToWebview()
+          await provider.postStateToWebview()
           break
         ```

+4. Register the command handler in ClineProvider:

+    - Add the registration in the registerCommandHandlers method
+    - Example:
+        ```typescript
+        this.commandRegistry.register("preferredLanguage", new SettingsCommandHandler())
+        ```

+5. Update ClineProvider.getState and getStateToPostToWebview:

+    - Add the setting to the Promise.all array in getState
+    - Add the setting to the return value in getState with a default value
+    - Add the setting to the destructured variables in getStateToPostToWebview
+    - Add the setting to the return value in getStateToPostToWebview

-4. Add the select UI to SettingsView.tsx:
+6. Add the select UI to SettingsView.tsx:

     - Import the setting and its setter from ExtensionStateContext
     - Add the select element with appropriate styling to match VSCode's theme